Last updated on 7th August, 2017 at 05:29 pm

 A large group of refugees came from Nafplio and Monemvasia, half of them settled in the area of Lefkimi and build Anaplades village, the others scattered on the northeast coast, from Pyrgi up to Kassiopi.

-Their leader was the chieftain Barbatis, and the area south of Nissaki is called Barbati after him.
+Their leader was the chieftain Barbatis, after him the area south of Nissaki today is called Barbati.

 There is a suburb north of the city called Stratia, formerly known as Anaplitochori.

-Another group from the Peloponnese built the village of Moraitika, took over the deserted village of korakiana,and spread to other villages such as Benitses
+Another group from the Peloponnese built the village of Moraitika, some others took over the deserted village of korakiana and spread to other villages such as Benitses.

 Across the island there are many families with the surname Moraitis and also many whose last name ends with the Peloponnesian suffix. . “opoulos”